A small pile of old books.

 July 1, 2020Final regulations on State Authorization and Accreditation became effective.

-March 2022 The USED Negotiated Rulemaking Committee was unable to reach consensus on new federal regulations around the issue of Certification Procedures.
+March 2022 The USED Winter 2022 Negotiated Rulemaking Committee was unable to reach consensus on new federal regulations around the issue of Certification Procedures.
 This issue included a subsection in a regulation that limited reciprocity and required additional responsibilities to the institution to serve students in programs leading to a license or certification for a profession or occupation.

-May 19, 2023 - The USED released new proposed federal regulations for five issue areas, one of which was Certification Procedures.
+May 19, 2023 - The USED released new proposed federal regulations from 2021-2022 rulemaking for five issue areas, one of which was Certification Procedures.
 The subsection of the regulation most pertinent to state authorization requires that institutions determine that they satisfy state education prerequisites to a state license or certification for a profession or occupation where the student is located at time of initial enrollment.
 Additionally this subsection requires that institutions determine that they comply with state consumer protection laws regarding closure, recruitment, and misrepresentation in the state where the student is located at time of initial enrollment .

-October 31, 2023 - Federal Register published USED announcement of final regulations for Responsibility, Administrative Capability, Certification Procedures, Ability to Benefit (ATB) to be effective July 1, 2024.
+October 31, 2023 - Federal Register published USED announcement of final regulations for Financial Responsibility, Administrative Capability, Certification Procedures, Ability to Benefit (ATB) to be effective July 1, 2024.
 The Certification Procedures issue includes that the institution certify in the Program Participation Agreement (PPA) that the program satisfies state education requirements where the institution is located AND student located at time of initial enrollment OR student attests they will seek employment for programs leading to a license or certification as well as provide applicable public and direct notifications.
 Additionally, the institution must certify that it complies with state laws related to closure where the student is located at time of initial enrollment.

 SAN Report - The Evolution of Compliance for State Authorization of Distance Education By Sharyl Thompson; sharyl@highereducationconsultingllc.com; Higher Education Regulatory (HER) Consulting